National Institutes of Health Stroke Scale: 2. Horizontal eye movement

-Assesses ability for patient to track a pen or finger from side to side only using his or her eyes.
+Assesses ability for patient to track a pen or finger from side to side only using their eyes.
 This is designed to assess motor ability to gaze towards the hemisphere opposite of injury.
 This item is tested because conjugated eye deviation (CED) is present in approximately 20% of stroke cases.
 CED is more common in right hemispheric strokes and typically in lesions affecting the basal ganglia and temporoparietal cortex.
 Damage to these areas can result in decreased spatial attention and reduced control of eye movements.